Location : Salt Lake County, Utah

 Viewing decks off the living spaces nestle into trees to offer a shaded alternative to the roof deck.

 On the interior, spaces are defined by volumes rather than walls.
 The kitchen, livingroom, and office spatial divisions are created by a wood slatted stair well.
 The master bathroom is separated from the closet by an outdoor bathing court.
-The family room is separated from the patio by an all glass sun room.
+The family room is separated from the patio by a fully glazed sun room.

 Ultimately, it doesn't matter where you sit.
 Every seat in the house is the best.